-The Block is located approximately 23 kilometres to the east of Elliot Lake, Ontario, as shown in Figure 2.
+The Block is located near Thunder Bay, Ontario as shown in Figure 2.

-Figure 2 - The Block, with ZTEM and Magnetic Base Station Locations
+Figure 2: The Block, with ZTEM and Magnetic Base Station Locations

-The block was flown in a north to south (N 0° E azimuth) & northeast to southwest (N 59° E azimuth) directions, with a flight line spacing of 200 metres, as depicted in Figure 3.
+The block was flown in an east to west (N $65^{\circ}$ E azimuth) direction, with a flight line spacing of 200 metres, as depicted in Figure 3.
+Tie lines were flown perpendicular to the traverse lines at a spacing of 2000 metres, in a north to south (N $155^{\circ}$ E azimuth) direction.
 For more detailed information on the flight spacing and direction see Table 1.